Prag8855/aab/content/guides/blue-card.md

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-home-country).

-Usually, you can't start working while you wait for your Blue Card.[^35] The Blue Card application takes time.
-You might need to wait a few months with no income.
+Usually, you can't work before you get the Blue Card.[^35] It can take time.
+You might wait a few months with no income.
 It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-home-country).

+An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can help you.
+They take care of everything.
+It's much easier for you.

 ### 1. Come to Germany

 [Come to Germany](/guides/visit-berlin#how-to-travel-to-berlin) and [look for a job](/guides/find-a-job-in-berlin).

 - **If you are a citizen of {{AUFENTHV_41_COUNTRIES}}**
     You can come to Germany without a visa.
 You can stay 90 days in Germany without a residence permit.
-You can look for a job, and apply for the Blue Card in Germany.[^9]
+You can look for a job, and apply for the Blue Card in Germany.[^9] You can't work before you get your Blue Card.
 - **If you have a German [residence permit](/glossary/Aufenthaltstitel)**
     Your current residence permit stays valid until you get your Blue Card.
 [If your residence permit expires](/guides/berlin-auslanderbehorde-appointment#if-your-visa-expires-soon), you don't need to leave Germany.
 - **If you have a Blue Card from another EU country**